The Sewer System - A Shared Responsibility

 - If the line fails, the owner is responsible for correcting the problem and scheduling a new test.

 - The cost is $200 ($175 to witness the test and $25 for the certificate) and the certificate is good for 15 years.
-The property owner is responsible for hiring a plumber to perform the test.
-Click here for a list of Excavation and Plumbing Contractors
+The property owner is responsible for providing someone to perform the test.
+This can be done by a plumber, contractor, home inspection professional or any other knowledgeable individual that has the equipment and to perform the test.

 - Sewer pressure tests are performed during normal business hours.
 Please call the office at least 24 hours in advance and let them know you need to schedule a sewer pressure test.